Free mental health counseling with a therapist that specializes in the effects of adoption on adoptees

 How does this even make sense?
 Why do adoptees have to pay to know their medical history?

-Someone, PLEASE tell me why I have to pay to search for my momma?
+Someone, PLEASE tell me why I have to pay to search for my birth family?

 My prayer is for adoptee advocacy groups to grow in alarming numbers and that our voices become powerful enough to create change.
 I pray laws change and lives are saved my opening adoption records and providing adoptees with free mental health counseling from the therapist of their choice that specializes in adoptee trauma.
 I pray more people open their hearts to adoptees and join the fight with us all even if they aren’t affected by adoption.
 This is an issue of humanity.
 We deserve to know who we are.
 We deserve to have all these resources provided to us free of charge till the day we die.
 Being adopted isn’t a feeling that goes away.
 It will always be a part of our life.
 We will always feel and be adopted.